 Afterwards, apply the chain of deformations to the original images, to reach the respiratory position represented by the averaged image in group 5 [1].

 SCREEN: The chain of deformations is being applied to the original image.

+SCREEN: The motion compensation achieved by registration is demonstrated with an example.

+Perform lung boundary segmentation on the temporally averaged registrated images with a trained U-Net (U-Net) or manually [1].

+SCREEN: The lung boundary segmentation is demonstrated for three slices.

+Then , exclude large central vessels to refine lung boundary segmentation and obtain a region of interest or ROI (R-O-I) for lung parenchyma [1].

+SCREEN: The large central vessels are removed from the intial segmentation.

 Now, use the temporally averaged registered image as the guiding image to denoise the registered images with image-guided filtering [1-TXT].